Chorus/Note-Documentation/docs/Session/CreateEditCancelSession.md

 3. Make the change(s).
 4. Click OK to save.

-Sessions scheduled by your agency can be edited to a different day in the same week.
-For additional changes to sessions scheduled by your agency (rescheduling to a different week, increased session duration) contact your agency to make these changes.
+Sessions scheduled by your organization can be edited to a different day in the same week.
+For additional changes to sessions scheduled by your organization (rescheduling to a different week, increased session duration) contact your organization to make these changes.

-All changes are saved and the updated session will be validated by your agency.
+All changes are saved and the updated session will be validated by your organization.

 ## Cancel a Session